The pre-school room

 Trips out and about

-Once a week we visit the Argyle Care home and have formed a link with the residents who live there – the children look forward to visiting just as much as the residents do.
-We may hold a variety of events and trips throughout the year to suit our themes, including walks around Buxton and to the park, trips to the library, Gruffalo hunts and visits to the fire-station or visits from Police to name but a few.
-We hold end of year celebrations for all, our younger children usually go on a short trip for example to Peak Wildlife Park and our older ones have a graduation ceremony as well as their fabulous woodland adventure.
-We have a nursery minibus and this is used during many of our trips out and about.
+We hold a variety of events and trips throughout the year to suit our themes, including walks around Buxton and to the park, trips to the library, Gruffalo hunts and visits to the fire-station or visits from Police to name but a few.
+We hold end of year celebrations for all, our younger children usually go on a short trip for example to Tittesworth and our older ones have a graduation ceremony as well as their fabulous woodland adventure.
+We have a nursery minibus, and this is used during many of our trips out and about.

 We will support all children in a caring and sensitive to way to be ready for their transition to school.
 Being based inside the school has many advantages for all children (not just those who hope to attend to the school).
 We work alongside Buxton Infant School whenever possible, we join in with special events and every day children have their lunches in the hall alongside the school children which really helps to prepare them for what to expect for mealtimes when they start school.
 In the summer term we run a series of fun PE sessions to support the children with getting more confident and familiar with dressing and undressing and managing their belongings.